 Capitalize on podcasting’s popularity

-Repurpose online classes for podcasts
+Repurpose other content for podcasts

 Not only is podcasting a new and exciting medium poised to take off exponentially, but podcasts themselves are great for producing or reproducing content.
 If you already have audio or video classes, you can quickly and easily turn them into podcast episodes.
 Similarly, you can turn podcasts into written content, distributing the same lessons or information in multiple ways across a number of channels.